jollactic/Modelling_course/ES/overview.md

-# Calculating electronic properties
+# ELECTRONIC STRUCTURE - Calculating electronic properties

+Electronic simulations techniques allow us to compute electronic properties such as electronic band-gaps.
+In order to determine such properties we need to allow our simulations techniques

+A brief overview is given in the following section.
+A more comprehensive summary can be found in the [excellent article by Hoffmann](https://onlinelibrary.wiley.com/doi/epdf/10.1002/anie.198708461).

 ## Bloch theorem
-The Bloch theorem is a fundamental concept in the study of crystalline materials, which states that the wave function of an electron in a periodic potential can be written as a product of a plane wave and a periodic function.
+The Bloch theorem is a fundamental concept in the study of electronic properties of crystalline materials, which states that the wave function of an electron in a periodic potential can be written as a product of a plane wave and a periodic function.
 Mathematically, the Bloch theorem can be stated as:

 $$\psi_{\mathbf{k}}(\mathbf{r}) = e^{i\mathbf{k}\cdot\mathbf{r}} u_{\mathbf{k}}(\mathbf{r})$$